ombegov/policy-v2/README.md

+> :see_no_evil: This site is currently in alpha.

 ## About This Project

-This is the alpha version of a site that will provide a home for policy and other materials developed by the Office of the Federal Chief Information Officer, which is part of the U.S. Office of Management and Budget, within the Executive Office of the President.
+This site will provide a home for policy and other materials developed by the Office of the Federal Chief Information Officer, which is part of the U.S. Office of Management and Budget, within the Executive Office of the President.
 It is built to conform to the [U.S. Web Design Standards](https://standards.usa.gov).

 The intention is to consolidate a number of similar sites that currently exist on subdomains of cio.gov.
-Sites that _may_ be consolidated into this site over time include:
+Subdomains of cio.gov that _may_ be consolidated into this site over time include:

 * playbook
 * project-open-data